damar-marin/language-app/README.md

 ## Goals

 This app aims to make language learning accessible to everyone, regardless of their native language.
-Whether you're learning a new language for fun or studying it for work or travel, this app provides a robust set of tools to help you improve.
+Whether you're learning a new language for fun or studying it for work or travel, this app provides a set of tools to help you improve.

 ## Vision

 - Support even more languages and dialects.
-- Expand features to include cultural insights and language-based games.
+- Expand features to include cultural insights.
 - Make language learning an enjoyable and immersive experience.

 ## Made with ❤️ for language learners!